husarion/panther_ros/panther_lights/README.md

 - `~led_config_file` [*string*, default: **$(find panther_lights)/panther_lights/config/led_config.yaml**]: Path to a YAML file with a description of led configuration.
 This file includes definition of robot panels, virtual segments and default animations.
 - `~user_led_animations_file` [*string*, default: **None**]: Path to a YAML file with a description of the user defined animations.

-### lights_driver
+### DriverNode

-This node is responsible for displaying frames on the Husarion Panther robot's Bumper Lights.
+This node is of type rclcpp_components is responsible for displaying frames on the Husarion Panther robot's Bumper Lights.

 #### Publishers